aai-institute/pyDVL/docs/getting-started/glossary.md

 ### Eigenvalue-corrected Kronecker-Factored Approximate Curvature

-EKFAC builds on [K-FAC][glossary-kronecker-factored-approximate-curvature] by correcting for the approximation errors in the eigenvalues of the blocks of the Kronecker-factored approximate curvature matrix.
+EKFAC builds on [K-FAC][flossary-k-fac] by correcting for the approximation errors in the eigenvalues of the blocks of the Kronecker-factored approximate curvature matrix.
 This correction aims to refine the accuracy of natural gradient approximations, thus potentially offering better training efficiency and stability in neural networks.

- * [Implementation (torch)
+ * [Implementation
-   ][pydvl.influence.torch.influence_function_model.EkfacInfluence]
+   (torch)][pydvl.influence.torch.influence_function_model.EkfacInfluence]
  * [Documentation (torch)][eigenvalue-corrected-k-fac]